jarad/jarad.github.com/_posts/2020-03-12-exponential-growth-of-covid19-in-des-moines.md

 [Liz Specht](https://twitter.com/LizSpecht) offers an [analysis](https://www.statnews.com/2020/03/10/simple-math-alarming-answers-covid-19/)
 to look at how quickly hospital beds will fill up in the US due to severe COVID19 symptoms.
-Let's perform this analysis for Ames.
+Let's perform this analysis for Des Moines.

 ## Base assumptions